ryansheehy0/Cheat_Sheets/css.md

 These are the most common pseudo element.

+- before/after
+    - Goes before or after the content.
+Not before or after the margin.
+    - before or after don't work on imgs.
     - before
         - Inserts content before the element.
     - after
         - Inserts content after the element.

 ## CSS Reset
 The browser applies some CSS by default.
 The CSS reset is used to remove this default CSS so that your website will look the same on all browsers.